twesleyb/getPPIs/README.md

 ## Usage
 The package contains several key functions:
 1. __getHitPredict__ - facilitates download of HitPredict data and mapping protein identifiers to stable Entrez gene IDs.
-2. __getHomoloGene__ - automates download of NCBI homology database and maps genes to their homolog in a species of interest.
+2. __getHomoloGene__ - maps genes to homologs in a species of interest.
 3. __getMethods__ - annotates the HitPredict detection methods with more human-readable names.
 4. __getPPIs__ - wrapper function that does the work getHitPredict, getHomoloGene, and getPPIs.
-5. __buildNetwork__ - builds a protein-protein interaction graph given some genes of interest (only works for mouse currently).
+5. __buildNetwork__ - builds a PPI graph given some genes of interest (currently only works for mouse).

 #### Example
 ```